Nano Origins

 For legacy purposes, the earlier URL for reference remains listed even though inactive:

-Here's my research on carbon nanotubes ...
+Here's my contribution on carbon nanotubes ...

 (1) Alignment of CNTs in polymer matrix composites, by promotion of shear flow of the polymer matrix.